Words & Music by Joy Byers

 June 3, Elvis looking tanned and fit, reports to the Binder-Howe offices on Sunset for the start of two weeks of informal rehearsals for the '68 Special.

-June 6, Robert Kennedy dies after being shot in San Francisco.
+June 6, Robert Kennedy dies after being shot in Los Angeles.

 Elvis' heartfelt reaction to yet another assassination impels Steve Binder to ask songwriter Earl Brown to compose a closing number for the '68 Comeback Special that will capture something of Elvis sentiments.